kotymav1/project-2-storm-data/README.md

 1. Which storm events occur most often?
 2. Which states have the most damage?
-3. What storm type causes th most damage?
+3. What storm type causes the most damage?

 ## Results
 1. Which storm events occur most often?